How to Add Social Media Icons to an Email Signature

 You've already put in the hard work filming, editing, and optimizing your video for YouTube.
 Why add another platform to the mix?
 Simply put, repurposing content is one of the smartest things you can do as a creator or marketer.
 It's about working smarter, not harder.

 This is the most direct and common method.
-It takes less than a minute and requires absolutely no extra work.
+It takes less than a minute and requires no extra work.
 While it's quick, as we'll discuss below, it comes with some significant trade-offs in terms of performance.

 While sharing a link is incredibly simple, it's not the most effective strategy for reaching your audience.
 Social media platforms, including Facebook, are designed to keep users on their own site for as long as possible.
 When you post a link that sends people away - in this case, to YouTube - the algorithm isn't a huge fan.